Managing Wellbeing in the Community

 The Karim Foundation continues its efforts to provide food and fuel support for Cambridge families and individuals in financial difficulty.
 Visit the Donate page to find out how you can help those in need today.

-The Karim Foundation is not responsible for the content of external sites.
+Please note: The Karim Foundation is not responsible for the content of external sites.